spryker/spryker-docs/docs/marketplace/dev/howtos/how-to-upgrade-spryker-instance-to-marketplace.md

 template: howto-guide-template
 ---

-This document provides details about how to upgrade the existing instance of Spryker Shop to the Marketplace.
+This document describes how to upgrade the existing instance of Spryker Shop to the Marketplace.

 ## 1) Add core features

-Implement the features and functionality of the Marketplace by following the integration guides from the table below.
+Implement the features and functionality of the Marketplace by following the integration guides from the following table.

 | FEATURE | DESCRIPTION |
 | --- | --- |